-The Choice School and the Commission agree that the Choice School may contract with an educational service provider (ESP) for the management and operation of the School only (1) as described in Exhibit (XX) to this Contract or (2) in an amendment to this Contract approved by both parties pursuant to Section 11.2.
-The Governing Board shall retain oversight authority over the school.
+The Choice School and the Commission agree that the Choice School may contract with an educational service provider (ESP) to delegate administrative, educational functions and/or personnel services only (1) as described in Exhibit (XX) to this Contract or (2) in an amendment to this Contract approved by both parties pursuant to Section 11.2 of this Contract.
+The Governing Board shall retain oversight authority over the school at all times, regardless of a contract with an ESP.